joy-biswas-info/ncm/README.md

 ## About NCM

 NCM is a student directory application.
-Created with Laravel, and React Inertia on fronted. this is a open source project.
+Created with Laravel, and React Inertia on fronted. this is an open source project.
 Features of NCM:

-- Student List with blood group, session/academic year , class roll etc.
+- Student List with blood group, session/academic year, class roll, etc.
 - Searching option with name and blood group.
-- Filttering option with blood group.
+- Filtering option with blood group.
 - Student can update their account.
 - Delete their Account.
-- Student can see who recently visit their account.
+- Student can see who recently visited their account.
-- A user or studen can call the match person for blood or other purpose.
+- A user or students can call the match person for blood or other purpose.
-- Admin can controll Student's account approval, delete account or edit account.
+- Admin can control Student's account approval, delete account, or edit account.

 ## Technology used on this application